 Factors Associated with a Higher Risk in Healthy Adults

-Smoke and Environmental Pollutants.
-The risk for pneumonia in people who smoke more than a pack a day is three times that of nonsmokers.
+The risk for pneumonia in people who smoke more than a pack a day is 3 times that of nonsmokers.
 Those who are chronically exposed to secondhand cigarette smoke, which can injure airways and damage the cilia, are also at risk.
 Quitting smoking reduces the risk of dying from pneumonia to normal, but the full benefit takes up to 10 years to be realized.
 Toxic fumes, industrial smoke, and other air pollutants may also damage cilia function, which is a defense against bacteria in the lungs.

-Gender.
 Men with CAP tend to fare worse than women.
 Men are 30% more likely than women to die from the condition.
-Researchers think there may be some genetic reason for the disparity.

 Specific Risk Factors for Recurrent Pneumonia in Children